erenova/erenova/README.md

 ### Hi there 👋

  I'm Eren and I'm currently learning web development at The Odin Project. <br>
- I'm passionate about web development and I'm always eager to learn new technologies and stay up-to-date with industry trends. <br>
+ I'm passionate about Front-end & Back-end and I'm always eager to learn new technologies and stay up-to-date with industry trends. <br>
  feel free to contact with me to chat about web development.